dddrrreee/cs140e-win19/labs/lab7-interrupts/lab.md

    0. We'll show how to setup interrupts / exceptions on the r/pi.
-   Interrupts and exceptions are useful for responding quickly to devices, do pre-emptive threads, handling protection faults, and other things.
+   Interrupts and exceptions are useful for responding quickly to devices, doing pre-emptive threads, handling protection faults, and other things.

    1. We strip interrupts down to a fairly small amount of code.
 You will go over each line and get a feel for what is going on.